thingsboard/thingsboard.github.io/_careers/middle-frontend-developer.md

 Experience with Git, Webpack.

-### Desired skills:
+### Nice to have:
 Experience with Angular Material and WebSockets;

 Intermediate English.

 ### Responsibilities:
 Design and development of the new platform features, dashboards, widgets, and APIs;

 Writing clean and reusable code;

 Ensuring high performance on mobile and desktop;

 Integration with Java back-end via RESTful and WebSocket APIs;

 Review and acceptance of Pull Requests on GitHub from community members.

 ### We offer:
 Working on an open-source IoT platform that has thousands of installations all over the world and 7000+ stars on GitHub;

 A high-professional team without bureaucracy and management overhead.
 Code review done by engineers with 13+ years of experience;

 Career growth opportunities and regular salary review;

 Flexible work hours;

+Free English classes;

-Comfortable office and fridge with free beverages.
+Comfortable office and fridge with free beverages;

+Team-buildings and corporate events.